Legionella

 Legionella can enter water systems and have no effect on people working or living in a building.
 A number of conditions are required to create the risk of Legionnaires Disease, there are:

-• Conditions suitable for multiplication of the organisms to high numbers, such as temperatures of 20oC to 45oC.
+• Conditions suitable for multiplication of the organisms to high numbers, such as temperatures of 20oC to 45oC

-• A source of nutrients from sludge, scale, rust, algae and other organic matter.
+• A source of nutrients from sludge, scale, rust, algae and other organic matter

-• A means of creating and spreading breathable droplets, such as the aerosol generated by a cooling tower or shower.
+• A means of creating and spreading breathable droplets, such as the aerosol generated by a cooling tower or shower

-• Susceptible individuals.
+• Susceptible individuals

-Premises are at risk
+Premises at risk

 This site provides information on Legionella and how to control risks from exposure to Legionella from manmade water systems.